-8.5 CORPORATE GOVERNANCE
+8.5 Corporate Governance

-(a) ASX Corporate Governance Council Principles and Recommendations
+(a) ASX Corporate Governance Council Principles and Recommendations governance.

-The Company has adopted comprehensive systems of control and accountability as the basis for the administration of corporate governance.
 To implement these systems, the Company has adopted a set of policies and procedures.
 The Board is committed to administering the policies and procedures with openness and integrity, pursuing the true spirit of corporate governance commensurate with the Company's needs.